-If you are using the Raspbian distro, it is best to install picraft using the system's package manager: apt.
+If you are using Ubuntu, it is best to install picraft from the author's PPA.
 This will ensure that picraft is easy to keep up to date, and easy to remove should you wish to do so.
 It will also make picraft available for all users on the system.
-To install picraft using apt simply:
+To install picraft from the PPA:

 '''

+$ sudo add-apt-repository ppa:waveform/ppa

 $ sudo apt-get update

-$ sudo apt-get install python3-picraft
+$ sudo apt-get install python-picraft python3-picraft

 '''